kej715/DtCyber/NOS2.8.7/README.md

 crayStation=CECCXMP,XMP,24,192.168.0.28:9001
 ```

-The following example adds TCP/IP host definitions and a DNS resolver definition:
+The following example adds TCP/IP host definitions and a DNS resolver definition.
+Two or more of the *DtCyber* systems might run on the same physical host machine (e.g.,
+by using TUN/TAP or similar interfaces), and the [HOSTS] section enables them to share a StorageTek 4400 tape server running on the system that is hosting the machine `ceccnos2`.

 ```
 [CMRDECK]